PedroAyala120/Selection-Sorting-Algorithm/README.md

 # Selection Sorting Algorithm
- Old C++ project I made.
 This program will use a selection sorting algorithm to sort a set of 6 numbers